 Guide to applying for Oxford and Cambridge

-Applying to either Cambridge or Oxford university – together known as 'Oxbridge' – can be different to normal university applications.
+Applying to either Cambridge or Oxford – together known as 'Oxbridge' – can be different to other university applications.
 Read our advice for more information.

 Oxford and Cambridge universities, also known collectively as Oxbridge, hold a special place in the imagination.
 However, they also have some popular, and sometimes false, stereotypes about the kind of students that are admitted.